leohhhn/gnoland_zero_to_hero/examples/whitelist/tutorial.md

 ### Paths

-Gno.Land saves its packages and realms in a tree like structure - similar to a classic file system.
-You will be able to find added packages under the `"gno.land/p/"` path.
-When developing a smart contract in Gno, you will be able to access and import these packages through the paths they are deployed to.
+Gno.Land saves its packages and realms in a tree-like structure - similar to a classic file system.
+You can find added packages under the `"gno.land/p/"` path.
+When developing a smart contract in Gno, you can access and import these packages through their deployed paths.

-Upon deployment, a developer must provide a path to place their realm instance at.
+A developer must provide a path to place their realm instance upon deployment.
 This provides a quick and easy way to access the state of Realms.

-Let's get started with code.
-We will be building a simple app that will allow users to sign up for a whitelist before a certain deadline.
+Let's get started with the code.
+We will build a simple app allowing users to sign up for a whitelist before a specific deadline.

 ## Code

-We will write a simple package and realm combination that will act as a whitelisting service.
+We will write a simple package and realm combination to act as a whitelisting service.

-Any user will be able to create their own whitelist with a specific signup deadline and max user sign up number, and any user will be able to sign up exactly once to each whitelist which has not exceeded the deadline nor the max amount of sign ups.
+Any user will be able to create their own whitelist with a specific sign up deadline and max user sign-up number.
+Any user will be able to sign up exactly once for each whitelist that has not exceeded the deadline or the max amount of sign-ups.

-If you're using VSCode for editing your files, you can install the `Gno` extension which will handle syntax highlighting and code formatting for you.
+If you're using VSCode to edit your files, you can install the `Gno` extension, which will handle syntax highlighting and code formatting.

 ### Whitelist Package

-From the repo root folder, go into `examples`, and create a new directory `whitelist`, in which we will place our code.
-Within that directory, create two directories which will separate the packages from the realms we write:
+From the repo root folder, go into `examples`, and create a new directory, `whitelist`, in which we will place our code.
+Within that directory, create two directories that will separate the packages from the realms we write:

 ```
 cd examples